 As a result, professionals who know how to leverage “big data” and business intelligence to support strategic decision-making are likely to find their skills in high demand in the coming years.
 An MBA with a concentration in business analytics can provide the foundation needed to excel in this field, equipping graduates with an understanding of core business disciplines while helping them develop proficiency in data analytics.

-What Is Business or Data Analytics?
+What Is Advanced Business Analytics?

 According to the IIBA/KPMG report, survey respondents value business analysis for its role in supporting a range of positive outcomes:

 - Enabling more efficient use of time/resources (72%)

 - Improving understanding, acquisition and retention of customers (63%)

 When questioned as to where business analysis capabilities reside in their organizations, many business analysts cited IT (61%) and operations (34%).
 However, a majority of business leaders equate those skills with strategy groups (81%) and C-level roles (68%), suggesting data analytics expertise can help pave the way for senior management and executive roles.

 The U.S. Bureau of Labor Statistics (BLS) includes business analysis careers under operations research analysts in its Occupational Outlook Handbook.
 Following are some of the key takeaways from the latest BLS research:

 The job outlook in this field is particularly strong; from 2016 to 2026, BLS projections indicate a 27% increase in employment, which is much faster than the average for all occupations.
 In fact, the BLS cites operations research analysts among its top 20 fastest-growing occupations.
 While a bachelor’s degree can lead to entry-level roles, the BLS notes that opportunities should be better for graduates with a master’s degree in a related field and for those with business experience and strong analytical skills.